makeshdev/TODO-APP/README.md

 ## Description

-This is a simple income expense calculator.
-Flip is a card memory game.
-Click the blue cards to see what symbol they uncover and try to find the matching symbol underneath the other cards.
-The game is won when all the cards are matched.
-Also, you can see the click counts and how many clicks you missed.
-And you can restart the game.
+This is an income expense calculator app.
+It allows you to calculate your monthly income and expenses.
+I have created this app with a mock API.
+So your all data is stored in the database.
+You can post, create, update, and delete your data.
+The filter option is also available at the top of the table section.
+You can see your income amount, expense amount and the balance amount.
+All data is stored on the database you can modify that.

 ## Technologies

-This small memory game was built with HTML, CSS, and JS.
+This TODO app was built with HTML, Tailwindcss, JS and mock API.

 ## Usage

-If you click the card, the card has a symbol you can remember.
-Then click the other card.
-If those cards have the same symbol it will be good and those cards are hidden.
-You can try another card.
-The game is won when all the cards are matched.
+If you fill out the input field and click the add button.
+You can see your data in the table format.
+On that table, you can see two buttons edit and delete you can edit your data and delete your data.
+Also added a filter method where you can filter your income money and expense money and see your balance money.